Proteusiq/DanishSentiments/README.md

 You are good to go :) Flask app should be running on port 5000.
 On your browser, head to localhost:5000.

-*NB:*This project is under development.
+**NB:**This project is under development.
 To get current version, use:

 ```bash
 git pull
 ```

-,here and there, to get the current version.

 ## Structure
 - Data Gathering, Exploration and Cleaning([EDA_Sentiment.ipynb](./notebooks/EDA_Sentiment.ipynb))
-- Finding simple logit model that is fast and re-trainable
+- Finding simple logit model that is fast and continous-trainable
 - Serve the model to the outside world via Flask app and api
+- Model continous learning with users interaction.
-- Build database to store users input for model retraining.
+- Database to store users input for bulk model retraining.

 **Note:** app.py is running on debugging mode.
 This is to allow changes.
 If you want to put the model in production, make sure to set debugging to False.